 Please note: While every effort is made to open these buildings up for public viewing, Lancaster Castle is still used as a Crown Court.
 If the Court is sitting, it may not be possible to view all rooms.

 Due to the Courts being used for legal cases we regret that photography is not permitted anywhere in the Shire Hall / Crown Court complex.
-Photography is permitted in those areas of the castle not classified as court buildings.
+Due to the ongoing construction works at the Castle photography is also not allowed anywhere near the live construction site.

 Unfortunately we are unable to provide visitor parking on site.
 However, if you have a disability please call 01524 64998 to arrange access to the castle.